-THE PANAM CLASSIC RALLY 2023
+THE PANAM CLASSIC 2023

-27 DAY CLASSIC CAR TOURING RALLY
+CLASSIC TOURING & REGULARITY RALLY

-July 26 to August 21, 2023
+JULY 26 to AUGUST 21, 2023

 The second PanAm Classic takes us from colonial style Charleston on the Atlantic coast of the USA, through the mid-west over memorable mountains, across the dust bowl and Death Valley to the Yosemite National Park to finish on the Pacific Ocean at the great Pebble Beach Concours, where VIP entry is included.

-Taking us on a fantastic ride up mountains, down switchbacks, twisting and turning all the way, this 24 day tour de force travels the byways of this great country in the footsteps of the pioneers of days gone by.
+Taking us on a fantastic ride up mountains, down switchbacks, twisting and turning all the way, this 27 day tour de force travels the byways of this great country in the footsteps of the pioneers of days gone by.
 While we enjoy the route following in their tracks we can marvel at the great scenery that must have been jaw dropping for the travellers of 200 or more years ago.

 Not only do we go to some of the great music venues of more modern times, we will also visit the towns and times made famous by the cowboys and the drive to find new and exciting lands.

+We stay off the highways as much as possible and travel the byways, searching out the best roads for such an amazing coast to coast trip.
 We also offer the option of staying on for the duration of the Pebble Beach Concours giving you the opportunity to make the most of your visit.

+While the PanAm is designed as a competitive rally there is a Touring class as well plus a category for muscle cars, old and modern.
 In total there are 16 driving days plus 5 rest days at the best places to ensure you don’t see everything in your rear view mirror!

 Most of the competition will be of the Regularity variety although there may also be driving tests.
 An awe inspiring route awaits.